Pragya-011/Covid19-Analysis/README.md

 2. Explore the SQL queries and insights in the `Covid_Project.sql` file.
 3. Examine the cleaned CSV files stored in the `csv_files/` directory.
 4. Access interactive dashboards and summarized insights in the `main_dashboard.xlsx` file.
-5. Gain deeper insights from the presentation in the `project_presentation.pdf` file.
+5. Gain deeper insights from the presentation in the `project_presentation.pptx` file.

 ## Acknowledgments